mbari-org/Sharktopoda1/docs/requirements/Sharktopoda 2/UDP_Remote_Protocol.md

 ## Localizations

 A localization defines a rectangular region of interest on the video.
 Users should be able to draw these regions directly on a video window in sharktopoda.
 Sharktopoda will, in turn, notify the remote app that a new localization has been created.
-Sharktopoda needs to be able to handle 10,000s of localizations in a video and have them drawn on the correct frames as the video is played, rewinded, etc.
+Sharktopoda needs to be able to handle 10,000s of localizations in a video and have them drawn on the correct frames as the video is playing, shuttling, etc.

 Localizations can be added, deleted, or modified from either a remote app __or__ from sharktopoda.
 If a localization is created/mutated in Sharktopoda, it will notify the remote app using UDP via the port defined by the connect command.